kubewarden/docs/docs/writing-policies/go/06-logging.md

 You need to initialize a logger structure.
-By performing this initialization in a global variable, you can easily log from the two main policy entry points: `validate` and `validate_settings`.
+By performing this initialization in a global variable, you can log from the two main policy entry points: `validate` and `validate_settings`.

-In the main package, `main.go` there is initalization for the logger:
+In the main package, `main.go` there is initialization for the logger:

 ```go
 var (